Just a moment...

 Cases where this provision is explicitly mentioned in the judgment/order text; may not be exhaustive.
 To view the complete list of cases mentioning this section, Click here.

-Issue (i): Whether the services rendered by the appellant are taxable as cosmetic and plastic surgery or exempt as healthcare services under Notification No.25/2012-ST.
+Issue (i): whether the services rendered by the appellant were taxable as cosmetic and plastic surgery services or were exempt as healthcare services under the mega exemption

-Issue (v): Whether the extended period of limitation can be invoked against the appellant.
+Issue (v): whether the extended period of limitation could be invoked

-Conclusion: The extended period of limitation cannot be invoked.
+Conclusion: Invocation of the extended period of limitation was rejected.

 Full Summary is available for active users!